Recommendations

 Senior Film Conservator

-If the artistic bravery of Otto Messmer's work in The Non-Stop Fright left an impression, the juxtaposition of artistic bravery and narrative makes it a Short outlier.
+If the artistic bravery of Otto Messmer's work in The Non-Stop Fright left an impression, the juxtaposition of artistic bravery and narrative makes it a Animation outlier.
 Experience the United States influence in these recommendations that echo The Non-Stop Fright.

 Felix tries for a big money prize for the first solo flight to Timbucktoo.
 He makes a plane out of a barrel, flies over and under the ocean, fighting off sea creatures.
 Arriving in Africa, he encounters unfriendly animals and tribesmen.